-Within the last six months, Rep. Eddie Lucio filed H 1275, legislation which would authorize and regulate sports betting operations, including mobile and online betting, in the state.
-The bill requires a referendum which would amend the state constitution.
+Within the last six months, Rep. Eddie Lucio filed H 1275, legislation that would authorize and regulate sports betting operations, including mobile and online betting, in the state.
+The bill requires a referendum that would amend the state constitution.
 If passed, it would then need to be approved by voters in the November election.
-House Resolution 61 is also on the House floor which would authorize betting on professional and collegiate sports.
+House Resolution 61 is also on the House floor, which would authorize betting on professional and collegiate sports.
 In order to be placed on the ballot for voters in November, two-thirds of both the Texas House and Senate must approve Lucio’s bill.
 While many consider it a long shot in the near future, if more states continue to pass legislation, Texas will eventually be pressured to pass betting legislation for the first time.
 In other words, as the nation goes, so will Texas.

 Existing Gambling in Texas

 While other neighboring states are starting to allow gaming outlets, Texas only has three casinos in the state.
 Commercial casinos are by law not permitted to operate in Texas.
 Most of the gaming in Texas is centered on the Texas State Lottery and limited horse racing venues.
 The three casinos in the state are Native American casinos.
 Two of these casinos have been the subject of protracted litigation in which the state successfully closed the casinos.
-These casinos restarted operations on their own after the National Indian Gaming Commission issued a legal opinion stating that these casinos were not illegal The matter is back in court where the state has again attempted to shutter the casinos.
+These casinos restarted operations on their own after the National Indian Gaming Commission issued a legal opinion stating that these casinos were not illegal.
+The matter is back in court, where the state has again attempted to shutter the casinos.
 Texas has undertaken numerous efforts over the years to crack down on what it views to be illegal gambling.
 In addition, various types of poker rooms have been established where the operator charges players “rental fees” so as not to run afoul of restrictions against receiving money from a pot as an organizer of a game of chance.

 Currently, the black market for gambling in Texas is strong.
-In addition to the poker rooms, there are slots in Texas that operate either in spite of, or with the tacit endorsement of law enforcement.
-One loophole that is exploited is that some slot machines pay non-cash prizes, since the illegality is the payment of cash prizes.
+In addition to the poker rooms, there are slots in Texas that operate either in spite of or with the tacit endorsement of law enforcement.
+One loophole that is exploited is that some slot machines pay non-cash prizes since the illegality is the payment of cash prizes.
 This loophole originated from the fact that legislators wanted to ensure that amusement machines that awarded prizes would not be considered illegal gambling.

 Other slot machines simply operate behind closed doors.
 Some counties receive tax revenue from licensing slot machines that may or not be violating the law.
-The case of slots evidences both the vague nature of Texas laws and the amount of gambling that occurs notwithstanding the prohibitions in the law.
+The case of slots evidences both the vague nature of Texas laws and the amount of gambling that occurs, notwithstanding the prohibitions in the law.